What to Consider When Buying Used Bins and Totes

 Used bins and totes might seem like a straightforward purchase, but there are actually many options that go along with it.
 One of the first questions to ask is do you need totes that stack on top of each other, or do you need them to sit inside each other or “nest”?
-There are also bins and totes that actually do both if you require that.
-Used bins and totes are typically made of high density polyethylene material, which won’t rust, corrode, or bend.
+There are also bins and totes that do both if you require that.
+Bins and totes are typically made of high-density polyethylene material, which will not rust, corrode, or bend.

-Nestable bins and totes are able to sit inside of each other when they are not in use, which greatly saves space when transporting and storing empty containers.
+Nestable bins and totes can sit inside of each other when they are not in use, which greatly saves space when transporting and storing empty containers.
 They cannot be stacked unless they also include lids that allow for stacking, which depends on the manufacturer.

 If you require the ability to both store empty containers in a small space, but also stack them when they are full of product, then stackable and nestable bins and totes may be the right choice.
 Some styles of nestable and stackable totes allow for stacking with or without a lid.
 Lids are usually finger lid style, which are attached to the tote itself.